LimingXLiming/JiangLiming/_pages/About.md

 * Guest Editor of International Journal of High-rise Buildings, "Fire safety of tall buildings"

 #### Academic Duties
+* Member of Technical Program Committee of 6th International Conference on Modelling in Mechanics and Materials, 2024, Kula Lumpur, Malaysia.
+* Member of Local Organising Committee of 5th 3D Construction Printing Conference, 2024, Hong Kong
 * Co-Chair of 'Structure' workshop in IAFSS 2023.
 * Chair of Organising Committee of International Conference on Structures in Fire (SIF2022).
 * Member of Professional Committee of Structural Fire Engineering, The Architectural Society of China.